MileHacker Logo

 • Visit local tea gardens (çay bahçesi) for refreshing drinks and snacks at modest prices.

-• Purchase fresh pastries and bread from local bakeries for inexpensive breakfast options.
+• Purchase fresh pastries and bread from local bakeries for affordable breakfast options.

-• Explore local farmers' markets for fresh food and ingredients if the place you are staying has cooking facilities.
+• Explore local farmers' markets for fresh food and ingredients if your accommodation has cooking facilities.

 Activities on a Budget